AT&T to buy NII Holdings' wireless business in Mexico

-(Reuters) - AT&T Inc said on Monday it would buy bankrupt NII Holdings Inc’s wireless business in Mexico for $1.875 billion in a move to create a larger Mexican wireless player that will have a better chance of competing with No. 1 America Movil.
+(Reuters) - AT&T Inc (T.N) said on Monday it would buy bankrupt NII Holdings Inc’s NIHDQ.PK wireless business in Mexico for $1.875 billion in a move to create a larger Mexican wireless player that will have a better chance of competing with No. 1 America Movil (AMXL.MX).

 NII Holdings, the parent of Nextel operators in Latin America, filed for bankruptcy protection in the United States in September after struggling with $5.8 billion in debt and fierce competition in Brazil and Mexico.
 It is still exploring options for its larger Brazilian operations.